gravitational/careers/challenges/security/application-security.md

 ## Level 5
 The service will run in multiple geographies with unreliable network connections between them.
-Please address the security and business tradeoffs between authentication and authorization consistency architectures.
+Please address the security and business trade-offs between authentication and authorization consistency architectures.

 # Part 3: Break